 Should I build a DR strategy in public clouds, as they tend to be resilient, or use the backup?
-If yes, what is the best DR strategy for me?
+If so, what is the best DR strategy for me?
 Let’s discuss…

 Now that we know the difference, what technology should be used?
-Well, I would say that at least you need to have a backup functionality.
-It’s better than nothing and will help you to restore after a failure or a disaster.
-You can use standard public cloud capabilities to take volume snapshots or use some vendor for that.
-Just be sure that you understand how long it takes to recover, where the data is stored, how much you need to pay for the backup (not just for licenses if it’s not for free but also for storage and data transfer), and how to restore data or VMs.
+Well, I would say that you need to have a backup functionality.
+It’s better than nothing and will help you recover after a failure or a disaster.
+You can use standard public cloud capabilities to take volume snapshots or use a vendor for that.
+Just be sure that you understand how long it takes to recover, where the data is stored, how much you need to pay for the backup (not just for licenses if it’s not for free, but also for storage and data transfer), and how to restore data or VMs.

-Backup is excellent when you need to restore some piece of your information but doesn’t help a lot when the whole data center or availability zone is down.
+Backup is excellent when you need to restore some piece of your information, but it doesn’t help a lot when the whole data center or availability zone is down.

 A few years ago, companies considered public clouds insecure and unstable.
 Now there is an opposite trend – people tend to think that public clouds are highly reliable, store all the data in a few copies, and provide up to 100% uptime.
 Of course, sometimes it’s like that, but the truth is in between.

-Public clouds do have issues from time to time – their regions or specific services may be down, affecting their customers – including you, as their customer.
-You can see the public cloud status here, here, or here.
-For example, let’s say you run your VMs in AWS in the us-west region.
+Public clouds do have issues from time to time – their regions or specific services may be down, affecting their customers, including you, as their customer.
+You can see the public cloud status of AWS, Azure, or GCP.
+For example, let’s say you run your VMs in AWS in the US-West region.
 If it has issues due to connectivity, your apps and VMs are in trouble.
 You may say it happens too seldom, and you don’t need to worry about that.
 I don’t remember a month without any cloud services issues for one of the Big Three.
-If up to 6 hours of the outage is ok for you, you can skip it; public clouds do an excellent job restoring their services in this timeframe.
+If up to 6 hours of the outage is ok for you, you can skip it; public clouds do an excellent job of restoring their services in this timeframe.

 If not, you need to calculate two things:

-This will not only help to be protected from a cloud outage but also be prepared for ransomware, human error (about 70% of all outages happen because of this), or any hardware failure.
+This will help protect against a cloud outage and prepare for ransomware, human error (about 70% of all outages happen because of this), or any hardware failure.

 If multiplying p.1 and p.2 gives you some unacceptable numbers, you need a DR solution.

-Public clouds are ideal to be used as a failover site: you don’t need to build a separate DR site with hardware, software licenses and support it, taking into account that 80% of time it will stay idle being prepared for a failover.
-Otherwise, public clouds can be used to store snapshots and you don’t need to pay for compute until you run a failover.
+Public clouds are ideal for use as a failover site: You don’t need to build a separate DR site with hardware and software licenses and support it, considering that 80% of the time it will stay idle being prepared for a failover.
+Otherwise, public clouds can be used to store snapshots, and you don’t need to pay for compute until you run a failover.

-Keep in mind that, at least, a backup solution is a ‘must have’ nowadays.
-Consider how critical for your business it is to be down until you recover from a backup and think about a DR solution, public clouds are the best option to use as a failover site.
-Remember that there are two types of companies – a) which do not backup yet and b) which already backup.
+Keep in mind that, at least, a backup solution is a ‘must-have’ nowadays.
+Consider how critical it is for your business to be down until you recover from a backup, and think about a DR solution.
+Public clouds are the best option for a failover site.
+Remember that there are two types of companies: a) those that have not backed up yet, and b) those that have already backed up.

 A full description of Hystax OptScale as a FinOps enablement platform – product features, benefits and functionality.